 The administrative leadership of VNHS (i.e., the vice president of human resources, the chief operating officer, the vice president of marketing, the vice president of clinical services, and the CEO), who were the initial visionaries, came together to devise a plan that would help lower-level staff adjust to the changes accompanying corporate restructuring.
 Components of their strategy included written memos, small group meetings, and open-staff meetings.
-Although the vice president of VNS provided key leadership and guidance, it was still the overall strategy created by the upper-level staff that helped lower-level staff "accept" the restructuring.
-By working together, the team was able to work with staff to help them embrace change as it occurred.
+Although the vice president of VNS provided key leadership and guidance, it was still the overall strategy created by the upper-level staff that helped lower-level staff to help them embrace change as it occurred.
 Staff who could not adapt to change left the organization.
 Leadership from the executive level of the organization certainly contributed to the ability of the organization to adopt this form of entrepreneurial activity